 Open doors in Saint-Emilion

-Saint Emilion, the most famous wine appellation in Bordeaux, celebrates its open doors weekend at the beginning of May.
+Saint Emilion, the most famous wine appellation in Bordeaux, celebrates its open-door weekend at the beginning of May.
 The weekend will include many activities such as wine tastings, visits to the chateaux, games for kids, and bike rides.
 Check out the full program for the participating châteaux, the activities, and the wine tasting proposed for that weekend – here.
 You can also plan your trip to this wine region with my detailed guide to Saint Emilion.
-This year’s open doors weekend takes place on April 30-May 1.

 Recommended wineries in Saint Emilion you can visit all year long